 1988 / Color / 1:85 enhanced widescreen / 116 min. / Street Date June 27, 2017 / available through the WBshop / 21.99

 Starring: Christine Lahti, River Phoenix, Judd Hirsch, Jonas Abry, Martha Plimpton, Ed Crowley, L.M.
 Kit Carson, Steven Hill, Augusta Dabney, David Margulies, Lynne Thigpen, Bobo Lewis, Daniel Dassin.

 Directed by Sidney Lumet

 1988 suddenly seems much farther in the past than it did just a few months ago.
 The small town high school in Running on Empty has a dedicated, classically trained music teacher on the payroll.
-He earns enough to afford a rather nice house.
-The public school system is not being undermined, with all the wealthy students going to new kinds of exclusive, alternative schools siphoning off public money.
+He earns enough to afford a nice house.
+The public school system is not being undermined, with all the wealthy students going to new kinds of exclusive alternative schools that siphon off public money.
 We all have our own ideas about what ‘making America great again’ means, I suppose.

 “We are all outlaws in the eyes of America.